nswdpc/silverstripe-nsw-customerpaymentsplatform-fakegateway/docs/en/001_index.md

 # Documentation

-This module should be used for acceptance testing of the CPP gateway client developer by NSW DPC Digital.
+This module should be used for acceptance testing of the [CPP gateway client developed by NSW DPC Digital](https://github.com/nswdpc/silverstripe-nsw-customerpaymentsplatform).
 It does not store or handle payment details.

 You should not install this module in a production environment.

 ## Configuration

-> Set USE_FAKE_GATEWAY=1 in your .env file to enable he fake gateway.
+> Set USE_FAKE_GATEWAY=1 in your .env file to enable the fake gateway.
 If this is not set, the gateway will return a 410 for all requests.

 You are required to add configuration values to your local project configuration, replacing <your host> with your relevant development hostname.